background

 Apple unveiled the iPhone Air earlier this week as its thinnest phone yet, and that has sparked concerns on the internet for its durability.
 To answer these concerns, Apple's marketing head Greg Joswiak and Apple hardware engineering head John Ternus sat down for an interview with Tom's Guide and performed a bend test on the iPhone Air.

-When talking about the iPhone Air's durability during the interview, Joswiak tossed the phone to TechRadar's Lance Ulanoff, who was also present.
+When talking about the durability of the iPhone Air during the interview, Joswiak tossed the phone to TechRadar's Lance Ulanoff, who was also present.
 In an effort to catch it, the iPhone immediately fell off Ulanoff's hand and hit the table beside him without any damage.
 Joswiak then encouraged Ulanoff to bend the Air, but to no avail as the iPhone didn't give in.

 Soon, Tom's Guide's own Mark Spoonauer took a swing at the iPhone Air himself and jokingly questioned whether customers at the Apple Store could try the bend test.
 He said, "I'm trying both ways.
 And like it bows, but it comes right back into shape".